-Alongside these newly appointed BfR Committees, the National Breastfeeding Committee will still be attached to the BfR until 31 March 2019.
+The National Breastfeeding Committee was attached to the BfR until 31 March 2019.
 From 1 April 2019 onward, the National Breastfeeding Committee will be affiliated with the Max Rubner Institute (MRI).

 Most of the committee members have a post-graduate university degree and many years of professional experience in the relevant fields of science.
 31% are below the age of 50; the majority (69%) are older.
 Selection was made under consideration of the principle of equal treatment of women and men.
 The list of members of the BfR Committees can be viewed on the BfR website.

 The experts appointed to the BfR Committees undertake to provide impartial advice to the BfR.
 To this end, the members sign a corresponding declaration of voluntary commitment which is published on the internet.
 The details provided in the declarations constitute self-disclosure, and the committee members are responsible for the content of the declarations.
 At the start of each committee meeting, the members are polled verbally and in writing about current topics which could conflict with their own interests.
 The results are recorded in the minutes.

 The minutes of the meetings detailing the outcome of the deliberations of the BfR Committee in question can be viewed on the BfR website.
 The recommendations of the committees are solely of an advisory nature; the committees are not involved in the statutory tasks of the BfR (such as risk assessment).